About Us

 Peer Support

-Through our activities, workshops and events, we encourage networking, peer support and confidentiality within the group.
+Through our activities, workshops and virtual coffee morning we encourage networking, peer support and confidentiality within the group.

 Counselling (Let’s Get Talking)